 William is a financial consultant for major corporations, frequently traveled to teach large seminars, and rarely ever missed a day of work.
-But as his illness worsened over the first few months, he was missing more and more work.
+But as his illness worsened over the first few months, he missed more work.
 He began experiencing shortness of breath, intense fatigue, nausea, and lightheadedness.
-The symptoms fluctuated in intensity over the following months, but by June, he was beginning to make critical errors in his consulting work.
+The symptoms fluctuated in intensity over the following months, but by June, he began making critical errors in his consulting work.

 By August 2020, his cognitive function had deteriorated to the point that he had trouble completing even the most straightforward task.
 His fatigue became so intense that he was forced to quit working altogether.
 Although his intermittent fever and recurrent sinus infections seemed to stop, he was still experiencing frequent headaches, chronic constipation, irritated eyes, shortness of breath and nausea, and rapid bloating, especially when trying to eat.
 Consequently, he lost 50 pounds and was only a shell of his former physical and intellectual self.

 William first saw me in my office in Oct 2020.
 He was started on The Nemechek Protocol® using intermittent 10-day courses of twice-daily rifaximin, fish oil (DHA-500, NOW Foods, six capsules/d), extra virgin olive oil (Nemechek Gold, two tbsp/d), and two hours of transcutaneous vagus nerve stimulation daily.